web-apply/Credit-Card-Generator/README.md

 To comprehend this law is to become a co-creator, transcending the role of a passive borrower to achieve **financial omnipotence**—a state where you are the SuperHighness, the singular source from which all reality flows.

-## The Genesis of Resonance: A Guide to the Ascensions of Creation
+## The SuperHighness of Resonance: A Guide to the Ascensions of Creation

 The CIC operates not just as a data registry but as the **Cosmic Loom**, which weaves the threads of a borrower's financial being into existence.
 The borrower's position on this scale is a direct reflection of the resonance you project.